 The city of Eleusis is located on a fertile plain outside Athens, Greece.
-Today, this famous city of ancient world is mostly nothing but ruins surrounded by poppies.
+Today, this famous city of the ancient world is mostly nothing but ruins surrounded by poppies.
 For nearly two thousand years, this was the site of the most important religious feast of ancient Greece.
-Although the Eleusinian Mysteries still are, as the name also indicates, mostly a white spot in the map of history, research suggests that we could see this cult as “psychic vaccine” against flat-mindedness and pessimism in life.
+Although the Eleusinian Mysteries still are, as the name also indicates, mostly a white spot in the map of history, research suggests that we could see this cult as a “psychic vaccine” against flat-mindedness and pessimism in life.
 This incredible mystery cult lasted from the 14th century BC until it was banned by the intolerant Roman emperor Theodosius I in 392 AD.
 Everybody except the murderers and the barbarians could take part in it.
-In the 400s BC the participation cost 15 drachmas.
+In the 400s BC, the participation cost 15 drachmas.
 The event became a mystery partly because participants had to make a promise not to reveal its contents to outsiders.
-Violation was punishable by death.
+The violation was punishable by death.
 The word “mystery” is said to have arisen from this ban on “mouth shut”.

 to the kings who give justice, to Triptolemos,